Ford F-Series: Fourth generation (1961–1966)

-Ford introduced a dramatically new style of pickup in 1961 with the fourth-generation F-Series.
+Ford introduced a new style of pickup in 1961 with the fourth-generation F-Series.
 Longer and lower than its predecessors, these trucks had increased dimensions and new engine and gearbox choices.
 Additionally, the 1961–1963 models offered an optional unibody design with the cab and bed integrated.
 The traditional separate cab/bed was offered concurrently.
 The unibody proved unpopular, and Ford discontinued the option after the 1963 model year.

 In 1965, the F-Series was given a significant mid-cycle redesign.
 A completely new platform, including the "Twin I-Beam" front suspension, was introduced, and continued to be used until 1996 on the F-150, and is still used today in the F-250 and F-350 4×2.

 A 300 cubic inch (4.9 L) six cylinder inline engine was added for the F-series in 1965.
 It was essentially the standard Ford 240 cubic inch (3.9 L) truck six with a longer stroke.
 Additionally, the Ranger name made its first appearance in 1965 on a Ford pickup; previously, the Ranger denoted a base model of the Edsel, but starting in 1965, it was used to denote a high-level styling package for F-Series pickups.